bizzfuzz/CHOP-comprehensive-hospital-outcome-prediction-system/amazon-pitch.md

 ## Success Metrics
 1. **Model Accuracy**: A model accuracy of 80% or higher is required.
-2. **Functional Storefront**: A webapp for a test store is developed and deployed.
+2. **Functional Storefront**: A basic storefront webapp is developed and deployed.
 3. **Model Intergration**: The model is able to interact with the store to analyze reviews.

 ## Proposed Solutions